EMBRYOPSIDA Pirani & Prado (crown group)

 ARECACEAE Berchtold & J. Presl, nom. cons.//Palmae Jussieu, nom. cons. et nom. alt.
 Back to Arecales

-Flavonoid sulphates abundant; roots lacking real elongation zone, with radially elongated air spaces; sieve tubes with simple sieve plates; endodermal cells with O-shaped thickenings; cellulose fibrils in the outer epidermal walls randomly oriented; SiO2 bodies spherical, often spiny-verrucate, esp. associated with fibre bundles or vascular bundles; leaf epidermal cells rectangular, hypodermal cells rectangular, longitudinally elongate; stomatal subsidiary cells with oblique cell divisions; fibre strands +, both free in mesophyll and attached to epidermes, sheaths of transverse veins fibrous, centrifugal differentiation of fibrous phloem cap of fibrovascular bundle; plant monoecious; inflorescence axillary, with basal bicarinate prophyll, inflorescence units cymose, prophylls lateral [units are cincinni]; staminate flowers: A basifixed, (many, but basically trimerous); pistillode ± +; carpellate flowers: staminode +; G 1-4 [2-10]; outer integument 6+ cells across, inner integument 2-3(-6 - Ceroxylon) cells across, parietal tissue (0)1-5(-6) cells across; (postament +), suprachalazal area ± massive; micropylar embryo sac haustorium +; fruit with outer layer having vascular bundles; seeds 1(-3)/fruit, rounded; testa usually with two outer layers thickened, (basal portion vascularized); micropylar endosperm haustorium +, endosperm with hemicellulose [mannans], thick-walled; cotyledon not photosynthetic, collar short (with roots), primary root strong, branched.
+Flavonoid sulphates abundant; roots lacking real elongation zone, with radially elongated air spaces; sieve tubes with simple sieve plates; endodermal cells with O-shaped thickenings; cellulose fibrils in the outer epidermal walls randomly oriented; SiO2 bodies spherical, often spiny-verrucate, also associated with fibre bundles; leaf epidermal cells rectangular, hypodermal cells rectangular, longitudinally elongate; stomatal subsidiary cells with oblique cell divisions; fibre strands +, both free in mesophyll and attached to epidermes, sheaths of transverse veins fibrous, centrifugal differentiation of fibrous phloem cap of fibrovascular bundle; plant monoecious; inflorescence axillary, with basal bicarinate prophyll, inflorescence units cymose, prophylls lateral [units are cincinni]; staminate flowers: A (many, but basically trimerous), basifixed; pistillode ± +; carpellate flowers: staminode +; G 1-4 [2-10], carpels initially free; outer integument (4-)6+ cells across, inner integument 2-3(-6 - Ceroxylon) cells across, parietal tissue (0)1-5(-6) cells across; (postament +), suprachalazal area ± massive; micropylar embryo sac haustorium +; seeds 1(-10)/fruit, rounded; testa usually with two outer layers thickened, (basal portion vascularized); micropylar endosperm haustorium +, endosperm with hemicellulose [mannans], thick-walled; cotyledon not photosynthetic, collar short (with roots), primary root strong, branched.

 183[list]/2361 - five groups below.
 Humid tropics and subtropics (warm temperate), Africa is relatively depauperate.
 [Photo - Flowers, Fruits.]